GoFundMe doesn’t want to be a social safety net–but it is

 It reads, in part: “Despite the progress made with the Affordable Care Act, there are ever-widening gaps in coverage for treatment, prescriptions, and related health care costs, even for patients with insurance… However, while GoFundMe can provide timely, critical help to people facing health care crises, we do not aim to be a substitute social safety net.
 A crowdfunding platform can not and should not be a solution to complex, systemic problems that must be solved with meaningful public policy.”

 The statement comes at a moment when the Trump administration has been seeking to dismantle the Affordable Care Act and make potentially more expensive changes in Medicaid.
-At the same time, GoFundMe has been increasingly vocal about supporting causes that run counter to Trump’s agenda: In recent months, the company set up centralized hubs to help Dreamers stay in the country, and reunite families separated at the border.
+At the same time, GoFundMe has been increasingly vocal about supporting causes that run counter to Trump’s agenda: In recent months, the company set up centralized hubs to help Dreamers stay in the country, and to reunite families separated at the border.

-In this case, the answer isn’t entirely as simple as setting up universal health care—there are many campaigns from people in other countries with national or socialized healthcare systems who still seek assistance for rare conditions and costs beyond basic treatments.
+In this case, the answer isn’t entirely as simple as setting up universal health care—there are many campaigns from people in other countries with national or socialized health care systems who still seek assistance for rare conditions and costs beyond basic treatments.
 GoFundMe’s overall pool of medical campaigns also includes fundraising for mass tragedies like Hurricane Harvey, and the Orlando and Las Vegas shootings.
 There are also proactive campaigns to support different groups trying to raise awareness and assistance for things like mental health or hearing loss.

 But as the MPRnews story makes clear, the variety of those experiencing medical shortfalls is staggering.
-That includes a Florida toddler with a genetic condition that’s led to easily breakable bones, a South Carolina man facing prostate cancer with no health insurance, and North Carolina woman who suffered a traumatic brain injury and must pay for her own procedures to try and restore her hearing.
+That includes a Florida toddler with a genetic condition that leads to easily breakable bones, a South Carolina man facing prostate cancer with no health insurance, and a North Carolina woman who suffered a traumatic brain injury and must pay for her own procedures to try and restore her hearing.

-All of those people have since met or are near their goals, although as Buzzfeed has reported there concept of “crowdfunding health care” is rife with inherent inequity because people who may not have the savvy to construct a catchy campaign won’t go viral and could miss their goals.
+All of those people have since met or are near their goals, although as Buzzfeed has reported,the concept of “crowdfunding health care” is rife with inherent inequity because people who may not have the savvy to construct a catchy campaign won’t go viral and could miss their goals.

 “We believe that affordable access to comprehensive health care is a right, and action must be taken at the local, state, and federal levels of government to make this a reality for all Americans,” the GoFundMe statement adds.
 “But in the meantime, we will continue to work hard to provide a place where Americans can help one another during times of need.”